felixtanhm/42-piscine/README.md

 ### **Week4:** C11
 - Focus on `C11` and finishing the previous Projects with 100%.
 - When you're done, you can try to do `C10`.
 Without finishing `C10`, `C12` and `C13` won't be available to you.
-- Remember to allocate time to preparation of your final exam.
+- Remember to allocate time to prepare for the final exam.

 # Exam Tips
 ### **Exam Registration**